A Next Basket Recommendation Reality Check: Datasets and Methods

 \subsection{Datasets}

-In order to ensure the reproducibility of our study, we conduct our experiments on three publicly available real-world datasets, which vary in the ratio of repetition and exploration: \begin{itemize}[leftmargin=*,nosep] \item \textbf{TaFeng} -- contains four months of shopping transactions collected from a Chinese grocery store.
-All products purchased on the same day by the same consumer are treated as a basket.\footnote{\url{https://www.kaggle.com/chiranjivdas09/ta-feng-grocery-dataset}} \item \textbf{Dunnhumby} -- covers two years of household-level transactions at a retailer.
-All products bought by the same customer in the same transaction are treated as a basket.
+In order to ensure the reproducibility of our study, we conduct our experiments on three publicly available real-world datasets: \begin{itemize} \item \textbf{TaFeng} -- contains four months of shopping transactions collected from a Chinese grocery store.
+All products purchased on the same day by the same user are treated as a basket.\footnote{\url{https://www.kaggle.com/chiranjivdas09/ta-feng-grocery-dataset}} \item \textbf{Dunnhumby} -- covers two years of household-level transactions at a retailer.
+All products bought by the same user in the same transaction are treated as a basket.
 We use the first two months of the data in our experiments.\footnote{\url{https://www.dunnhumby.com/source-files/}} \item \textbf{Instacart} -- contains over three million grocery orders of Instacart users.
-We treat all items purchased in the same order as a basket.\footnote{\url{https://www.kaggle.com/c/instacart-market-basket-analysis/data}} \end{itemize}
+We treat all items purchased by the same user in the same order as a basket.\footnote{\url{https://www.kaggle.com/c/instacart-market-basket-analysis/data}} \end{itemize}

-In each dataset, users with a basket size between three to 50 are sampled to conduct experiments.
-We also remove rare items.
-The remainder covers more than 95\% of the interactions.
-The statistics of the processed datasets are summarized in Table~\ref{dataset}, where the repetition ratio and exploration ratio are calculated based on the ground truth basket as the proportion of \emph{repeat items} and \emph{explore items} in the ground truth basket, respectively.
-For our experiments, we split every dataset into a training, validation, and test set with a ratio of 72\%, 8\%, and 20\% for every user.
+Following previous work~\citep{dream, beacon, tifuknn, sets2sets, dnntsp}, we also employ a sampling strategy instead of using the whole dataset.
+In each dataset, users with a basket size between 3 and 50 are sampled to conduct experiments.
+We also remove rare and unpopular items and the remainder covers more than 95\% of the interactions.
+A \emph{ground truth basket} is a basket that we aim to predict or recommend, and the last basket of a sequence or purchased baskets is regarded as the ground truth basket.
+The \emph{repetition ratio} and \emph{exploration ratio} are calculated based on the ground truth basket as the proportion of \emph{repeat items} and \emph{explore items} in the ground truth baskets, respectively.
+The statistics of the processed datasets are summarized in Table~\ref{dataset}.